rheark/Life_Expectancy_DSF3/README.md

 ## About
-This a mini project which we aim to gain more insight regarding the world life expectancy based on WHO national life expectancy dataset we obtained from kaggle (https://www.kaggle.com/datasets/mmattson/who-national-life-expectancy)
+This is a mini project with the aim to gain more insight regarding world life expectancy.
+It is based on WHO national life expectancy dataset we obtained from kaggle (https://www.kaggle.com/datasets/mmattson/who-national-life-expectancy)

 ## Contributors
 - Bong Jia Hui (@bjiah) - Machine Learning